• Skip to main content

 The single biggest mistake we see every year is seniors staying with the plan(s) they enrolled in the previous year, or several years ago.
 This can be a very costly mistake.

 Plans change from year to year.
-With each new plan year carriers are allowed to update their monthly premiums, the formularyA formulary is a list of prescription drugs covered by a prescription drug plan or another insurance plan offering prescription drug benefits.
-Medications not on a plan's formulary are generally not covered. (drug list), deductibles, and more.
+With each new plan year carriers are allowed to update their monthly premiums, the formulary (drug list), deductibles, and more.
 Plus, the plan’s quality rating changes, which we’ll get to next.

 In short, if you don’t compare your current plan’s premiums, deductibles, and coverage with its competitors, you could be leaving a lot of money on the table.
-This is particularly true if you enrolled in a brand new plan.
+This is particularly true if you are enrolled in a brand new plan.
 New plans are notorious for raising premiums and switching around their formularies after getting seniors to enroll.

 Tip 2: Look at the Quality Ratings